Benefits of Stand up Paddleboarding for Fitness

 "Paddlesports are gaining a lot of steam due in part to three factors: accessibility, affordability, and approachability.”

-I became a PaddleFit Certified SUP Coach over three years ago to advance my knowledge and ability around stand up paddle boarding.
+I became a PaddleFit Certified SUP Coach to advance my knowledge and ability around stand up paddle boarding.

-Paddleboard is an excellent way to get physically active, experience and explore the outdoors, train your body and target important part of the body for core, stability, posture, strength, injury prevention and longevity and ageing because it works the entire Posterior Chain.
+Paddleboarding is an excellent way to get physically active, experience and explore the outdoors, train your body and target important part of the body for core, stability, posture, strength, injury prevention and longevity and aging because it works the entire Posterior Chain.

 The posterior chain is comprised of the muscles of the glutes, back, abs and core (plus hips/hip flexors, low back, pelvic floor).
 Workouts that target the posterior chain are critical for posture, wellbeing, and balancing the body out from the overuse conditions that arise from poor positions we place our bodies in on a daily regular basis from sitting at a desk, hunched over a computer or electronic screen, and lack of physical activity and both core and total body strength.